Hung Ga, Lam Sai Wing and Army Combatives

 What attack follows best?

-We at Practical Hung Kyun actually have a whole series of drills for utilizing this technique in various reality-based self-defense situations – it is part of the first combo of our “Ten Killing Hands” (Sap Duk Sau).
+We at Practical Hung Kyun actually have a whole series of drills for using this technique in various reality-based self-defense situations—it is part of the first combo of our “Ten Killing Hands” (Sap Duk Sau).

 “Lifting Palm” (Tok Jeung) aka Chin Jab

-Middle picture shows one of the variations of so called Tok Jeung (Tok meaning “hold in the palm”).
-Excellent in confined environment, eg. an elevator.
-In the World War 2 combatives it is called Chin Jab.
-Very dangerous technique, if employed correctly!
-Imagine you ask the aggressor a question, and hit him preemptively with Tok Jeung to the chin, upwards, right on the button!
+The middle picture shows one of the variations of the so-called Tok Jeung (Tok meaning “hold in the palm”).
+It is excellent in a confined environment, e.g., an elevator.
+In World War 2 combatives, it was called Chin Jab.
+It is a very dangerous technique, if employed correctly!
+Imagine you ask the aggressor a question and hit him preemptively with Tok Jeung to the chin, upwards, right on the button!

 “Casting Elbow” (Paau Jaang)

-Last picture (right) shows so called “Casting Elbow” (Paau Jaang), also called “Tiger Elbow” (Fu Jaang), one of the most important and very versatile Hung Kyun techniques – if employed correctly and in real fight speed and power.
+The last picture (right) shows the so-called “Casting Elbow” (Paau Jaang), also called “Tiger Elbow” (Fu Jaang), one of the most essential and very versatile Hung Kyun techniques – if employed correctly and in real fight speed and power.

-I know that most of you have been taught that it is an elbow break, but – how many of you can actually pull it of in a real fight?
-Or full contact sparring?
-I am not saying it is not possible, but, if the technique is repeated so many times in our fundamental set, there have to be ways how to use almost immediately after you learn it.
+I know that most of you have been taught it is an elbow break, but – how many of you can pull it off in a real fight?
+Or full-contact sparring?
+I am not saying it is impossible, but if the technique is repeated so many times in our fundamental set, there must be ways to use it almost immediately after learning it.
 We at Practical Hung Kyun say: Learn it in the afternoon, use it in the evening.
 If necessary, of course.

-Notice how all three techniques form a logical continuum – they are actually not 3 different techniques, but one technique, employed in different range and emphasis.
-Palm strike can be longer or shorter, upward chin jab can be easily changed to casting elbow – various families or Masters actually do so.
+Notice how all three techniques form a logical continuum—they are not three but one technique employed in different ranges and phases of the combat.
+Palm strike can be longer or shorter, and upward chin jab can be easily changed to casting elbow—various families or Masters actually do so.

 Fancy?
 No.